 Your Guide to Sacramento

-Sacramento has a vibrant art scene that is on display on the second Saturday night of every month in the Second Saturday Art Walk.
-On a Second Saturday, galleries are open late so art lovers can wander in and appreciate local art.
+Sacramento has a vibrant art scene that celebrated monthly during the Second Saturday Art Walk, when art galleries host open houses, running until 9 pm or later, so you can wander in and appreciate local art.
 To find out more, click here.

-Lovers of the stage can always find a show or play to see in Sacramento.
-The best way to do that is to check with the Sacramento Area Regional Theatre Alliance (SARTA), an alliance of local production houses.
+Sacramento is nowhere near Broadway but lovers of the stage can always find a show to see.
+Sacramento Area Regional Theatre Alliance (SARTA) is an alliance of local production houses that lists current and upcoming attractions.
 To get a rundown of what's playing around town and when, click here.